 See above.
 The national park has a full-service type campground but without hookups: https://www.nps.gov/grsa/planyourvisit/pinonflatscampground.htm.
 Follow this link for other camping information outside the park: https://www.nps.gov/grsa/planyourvisit/area-campgrounds.htm.

 From the trailhead, the Medano Lake trail makes a wide, sweeping arc, first heading NW, then west, then SW to Medano Lake over 3.5 miles, with a little under 2,000 feet of elevation gain, so most of the trail gradient is relatively easy.
 This trail hike offers several wild game viewing opportunities.
 We had not been on the trail for more than a few minutes when we encountered a large group of wild turkeys.
-Farther on, there was a cow elk grazing in a stand of thick aspens, grouse and high on the peak, ptarmigan.
+Further on, there was a cow elk grazing in a stand of thick aspens, grouse and high on the peak, ptarmigan.

 In 2004, a small bridge took us across Medano Creek at about 9,700 feet.
 That bridge was not there in 2019, so we had to immediately wade the stream from the parking/kiosk area.
 For the next mile, the trail is an old jeep track (but now barely recognizable as such) that passes through classic Colorado forest of aspen, pines and wildflowers.
 In the first 1.5 miles, there is only about 600 feet in elevation gain.
 At about 10,120 feet, after passing through a nice meadow, the trail crosses Medano Creek on a sturdy log bridge, and then begins to gain more.
 Per a recent report from one of our site contributors, there has been a significant modification to this trail not shown on any maps including the one at the trailhead.
-It has been reported to us, and then verified by us on site, that at about 10,915 ft., the trail crosses from the north side of the creek to the south side (with a more makeshift log bridge assist) and gains a fair amount of elevation above the creek.
+It has been reported to us, and then verified by us on site, that at about 10,915 ft., the trail crosses from the north side of the creek back to the south side (with a more makeshift log bridge assist) and gains a fair amount of elevation above the creek.
 At about 11,400 ft., the new trail section crosses back to the north side of the stream and finishes on the old trail to Medano Lake.
 The section of old trail on the north side of the creek that has been abandoned is largely unidentifiable.
 The new section on the south side is almost impossible to spot from the old trail because the new section lays higher above the creek.
 These changes are not shown on the large map at the trailhead.
 They are also not evident on the Trails Illustrated map, FSTopo 2016, USGS and certain GPS programs.
 Despite the changes, in about two hours, you should arrive at the beautiful Medano Lake, nestled in a great, glacial-carved cirque with sheer cliffs and rocky bluffs on three sides and soaring peaks.
 This is "classic" Colorado.
-Note that the map provided shows these changes and the trailhead plus the first two creek crossings have been field verified and you can obtain the coordinates from the map.
+Note that the map we have provided shows these changes and the trailhead plus the first two creek crossings have been field verified and you can obtain the coordinates from the map.

 From perhaps a hundred yards or so before the lake outlet, we began the ascent to Medano Peak.
-Basically follow a steep, grassy, flower-laden slope NW past some scraggly trees aiming for the east ridge of Medano, high above.
+Starting from the trail below lake, basically follow a steep, grassy, flower-laden slope NW past some scraggly trees aiming for the east ridge of Medano, high above.
 The grass and tundra continues for the most part all the way to the east ridge.
 If you intersect the east ridge just below 12,800 feet, then head on up the ridge through a minor rocky stretch.
 After that, the ridge moderates and you can finish on mostly tundra and embedded rock with minor amounts of rubble.
 The summit is uneventful but offers views into the San Luis Valley and lower Sand Creek drainage.
 Medano Peak is sequenced with Mt.
 Herard.
 It would hardly make sense to not continue on and bag the only other 13er in this group.